-Energy Generation & Recovery captures efforts to minimize the use of non-renewable energy; generate renewable (green) energy to the maximum extent practicable; and recover thermal, chemical, and hydraulic energy to the maximum extent possible.
-In doing so, the water Utility of the Future will not only seek to optimize its water quality performance, but also look to minimize its carbon footprint, reduce its vulnerability to climate change, and better manage energy costs and requirements.
+Energy Generation & Recovery captures efforts to minimize the use of non-renewable energy, generate renewable (green) energy to the maximum extent practicable, and recover thermal, chemical, and hydraulic energy to the maximum extent possible.
+In doing so, the water Utility of the Future will seek to optimize its water quality performance and minimize its carbon footprint, reduce its vulnerability to climate change, and better manage energy costs and requirements.